puppetlabs/puppet-specifications/language/func-api.md

 Function API
 ===
 In Puppet 4x there is a new API for writing Ruby functions that extend the functionality of the Puppet language.
-This API is *experimental* in 3x (with future parser) in that functions written against this API may need to be changed in minor releases.
-Functions that comply with the API will be fully functional - it is not the use of the functions that is experimental.
+This API was marked *experimental* in Puppet 3x (with future parser), but there were no changes to the regular API.

 We are doing this because the 3x API for functions has several issues: